-The histograms presented in Figure A14 demonstrate that willingness to pay for quiet is extremely low, even before trying to separate the willingness due to productivity concerns from that due to disutility.
+The histograms presented in Figure A13 demonstrate that willingness to pay for quiet is extremely low, even before trying to separate productivity concerns from disutility.
 The median willingness to pay is only 2 Ksh (\$0.02) in the first experiment and 0 Ksh in the second experiment.
 These low levels of willingness to pay provides some assurance that workers do not appreciate the impact of noise in addition to the test using the random variation in the compensation scheme.
 These low valuations of quiet are also in line with participants' stated levels of annoyance with the noise as measured on the exit survey.
 73% of subjects in the first experiment said they were not bothered at all or only slightly bothered by the noise, and 76% of subjects in the second experiment rated the noise as a 5 or lower out of a possible 10 on a scale of annoyance.

 Nonetheless, it is possible that individuals are at least partially aware of the productivity effect and are willing to pay more for quiet when facing a piece rate.
-To test this possibility, I regress the level of willingness to pay, an indicator for being willing to pay a positive amount, and the level of willingness to pay after restricting to strictly positive amounts on an indicator for whether the respondent was offered a piece rate or a flat rate with standard errors clustered at the individual level.29 Willingness to pay is essentially non-responsive to the piece rate, with any increase greater than 3.5 Ksh lying outside of the 95% confidence interval (Table 7).
-For comparison, the median level of productivity from the piece-rate compensated individuals in the quiet room in the non-WTP sessions of days 9 and 10 is 14 pockets, combined with the reduced form effect of a 3% decrease in productivity and a piece rate of 15 Ksh, the respondent's break-even willingness to pay should be around 6 Ksh.
+To test this possibility, I regress the level of willingness to pay, an indicator for being willing to pay a positive amount, and the level of willingness to pay after restricting to strictly positive amounts on an indicator for whether the respondent was offered a piece rate or a flat rate with standard errors clustered at the individual level.31 Willingness to pay is essentially non-responsive to the piece rate (Table 7).
+I can reject an increase in the first experiment of more than 3.3 Ksh and more than 3.5 Ksh in the second.
+For comparison, the median level of productivity from the piece-rate compensated individuals in the quiet room in the non-WTP sessions of days 9 and 10 is 14 pockets, combined with the reduced form effect of a 3% decrease in productivity and a piece rate of 15 Ksh, the respondent's break-even willingness to pay should be around